albrow/jobs/README.md

  - A job can be retried a specified number of times if it fails.
  - A job is persistent, with protections against power loss and other worst case scenarios.
 (See the [Guarantees](#guarantees) section below)
- - Work on jobs can be spread amongst any number of concurrent workers accross any number of machines.
+ - Work on jobs can be spread amongst any number of concurrent workers across any number of machines.
  - Provided it is persisted to disk, every job will be executed *at least* once, and in ideal network conditions will be executed *exactly* once.
 (See the